jennyhedley/digital-writing-2025/README.md

 - What is an algorithm?
 What is a constraint?
 - Can you think of ways you might already be using thesein your writing? (e.g., tools, techniques or processes that constrain and sytematise the way you write)?
 - Why were the Oupilo writers so interested in the intersection of maths and literature?
-- What are the implcations for authorship?
+- How does algorthmic writing make us think differently about authorship?

 ### Pen and Paper